 A Possible Funerary God

-As a god of ships and seafaring, there’s an obvious possible connection for Njord that should be discussed – that of a funerary god.
+As a god of ships and seafaring, there’s an obvious possible connection for Njord – that of a funerary god.
 After all, just about everyone is familiar with the idea of a “Viking funeral” – if Vikings sent their dead out to sea on burning boats, surely the god of ships and seafaring played a role, right?

-Well, perhaps, but we need to clarify that the historical record on Viking funerals is more complex than the popular perception.
+The historical record of Viking funerals is more complex than the popular perception.
 The archaeological record gives us a range of burial practices in Scandinavia, from cremation to burial mounds.

 Boats did feature heavily in these rites, however.
 Burial ships (unburned) have been found in burial mounds across ancient Scandinavia, loaded with gifts for the deceased to take to the afterlife.
 And even when boats themselves were absent, they frequently showed up in the imagery of Viking funerals.